Is In-Context Learning Learning?: Related Work

-Theoretical research on what transformer-based models can possibly learn often find negative results \citep{hahn-rofin-2024-sensitive,transducers}. \citet{kleinberg2024language} showed that generating a language (i.e., next-token prediction) is a different problem than judging membership (labelling data).
-Empirical LLM evaluation is complex, due to the disparate accounts on their capabilities.
-In addition to the issues mentioned earlier around memorisation and measurement, it is known that several LLMs suffer from data contamination \citep{carlini2022quantifying,PlagiariseLee,dewynter2023evaluation} which could render benchmark-based evaluation unreliable; and that different measurements show less impressive results \citep{schaeffer2023are,pmlr-v235-altmeyer24a}. \cite{gupta2025randomlysampledlanguagereasoning,dziri2023faith,merrill2024the,liu2023transformers} and \cite{lu-etal-2024-emergent} evaluated (and found weaknesses) in LLMs when generalising to unseen tasks, especially when using CoT and as the task complexity grew.
-However, positive results such as that of \cite{ontanon-etal-2022-making} and \cite{borenstein-etal-2024-languages} indicate that, for certain tasks, these weaknesses may not necessarily hold.
-Research has also attempted to determine whether the models \textit{understand} the task as described by the prompt, usually with negative results \citep{webson-pavlick-2022-prompt,pmlr-v203-jang23a,dewynter2025persuasion,mancoridis2025potemkinunderstandinglargelanguage,dziri2023faith,transducers} Proposed explanations to this related model size to sensitivity to semantics \citep{shivagunde-etal-2024-deconstructing} and inductive biases \cite{chang2025language} although this sensitivity disappeared when the exemplars included instructions.
-Thus, benchmarks have been proposed to measure all these issues by \cite{yauney2024stronger,mirzadeh2025gsmsymbolic,zhuo-etal-2024-prosa,sclar2024quantifying}, among others.
-However, there were some--reasonable, due to scope--gaps in the works above, such as ablations on number of shots, considering the impact of natural-language in said unseen tasks, and LLM robustness to OOD, all of which are covered in ours.
-Given the scope, we do not aim to provide benchmarks, but release all the code and data.\footnote{\url{https://github.com/adewynter/is-icl-learning}}
+Empirical LLM evaluation is complex and also marred with disparate accounts on their capabilities.
+This is often due to the influence of various factors, ranging from choice of model, statistical significance, or ablations with respect to natural language and memorisation \citep{dewynter2024aweslawsflawstodays}.
+For example, it is known that several LLMs suffer from data contamination \citep{carlini2022quantifying,PlagiariseLee,dewynter2023evaluation} which could render benchmark-based evaluation unreliable; and that different measurements show less impressive results \citep{schaeffer2023are,pmlr-v235-altmeyer24a}.
+Likewise, \cite{gupta2025randomlysampledlanguagereasoning,dziri2023faith,merrill2024the,liu2023transformers} and \cite{lu-etal-2024-emergent} evaluated (and found weaknesses) in LLMs when generalising to unseen tasks, especially when using CoT and as the task complexity grew.
+On the other hand, positive results such as that of \cite{ontanon-etal-2022-making} and \cite{borenstein-etal-2024-languages} indicate that, for certain tasks, these weaknesses may not necessarily hold.
+Indeed, some positive results, such as that of \cite{agarwal2024manyshot}, showed that expanding shots improved performance in natural and non-natural language problems, albeit the main results were constrained to a single model.